-Introduced over 30 years ago, the best pizza stones have been helping family pizza night have that old-world authentic feel ever since.
-If you are tired of making soggy pizza, we have some crispy perfection for you below
+Introduced over 30 years ago, the best pizza stones have been helping family pizza night preserve that old-world authentic feel ever since.
+If you are tired of making soggy pizza, we can offer some crispy perfection for you below:

 In a hurry?
 Our top rated pizza stones for ovens and grills are:

 This depends on the size of your oven.
 Ideally, your stone should touch the sides so it can heat up quicker and stay hot longer.

 This is crucial if you want your food to have that authentic wood-fired taste and texture.
 Most household ovens can’t reach the temperatures needed to achieve this taste, so getting a stone that heats quickly is essential.

 So, what are pizza stones made of?
 Common materials include stone, steel, ceramic, or clay — but the best ones are made from stone or steel.